ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 ## Editor Styles Demo

 See the [working "Applying Styles to Editor Content" sample](http://sdk.ckeditor.com/samples/styles.html) that showcases the use of default editor styles as well as a Stylesheet Parser plugin implementation.

+## Related Features

+The [Setting Text and Background Color](#!/guide/dev_colorbutton) article explains how to use and customize the **Text Color** and **Background Color** features.